 The most popular people are often the glue that holds their friends together.

+Try to arrange parties and get-togethers where your friends can hang out together.
 Not only will your friends appreciate the opportunity to meet new people, but you will also be perceived as a more social person.

 Other characteristics of an easygoing person include:

-- Willingness to try new things; not insisting on following the same routines every single time
+- Willingness to try new things; not insisting on following the same routines every single time.

-- Flexibility in making plans (and changing plans!)
+- Flexibility in making plans (and changing plans!).

 Even worse, some people interrupt their friends while they are talking just because they have to tell them something they relate to.
 This causes people to feel ignored and can be damaging to a friendship.